 - Examine the necessary hard- and soft-skills that are needed for a career in peace and security and distinguish which of these skillsets they need to further develop;

 - Describe how they will further their skills in the immediate future and in the longer term;

 - Show confidence in their applications by illustrating articulately that they have the required skills and knowledge for a career in peace and security.

 This course will be held online from 2-13 August 2021.
 Participants will engage in half day virtual experiential sessions.
 Participants are responsible for ensuring that they have a stable internet connection which will allow for up-to 5hrs of video conferencing a day.

 The #SheLeads4Peace Summer School is designed for young (self-identifying) women who are looking to make the transition from further education into the workplace and are eager to start their career with the self-awareness that is needed to be an effective leader for peace.
 It is suggested that participants should be post-graduate students (either at a Masters or Doctoral level) or in their first year or two of their career.
 However, outstanding candidates who are in their final year of undergraduate studies are also encouraged to apply.

-UNITAR encourages applications from minority groups, indigenous groups and persons with disabilities to apply.
+UNITAR encourages applications from underrepresented groups and persons with disabilities to apply.